ADGEfficiency/adgefficiency.github.io/_posts/2017-05-14-machine-learning-in-energy-part-two.md

 This is the second of a two part series on the intersection of machine learning and the energy industry.
 The [first part](https://adgefficiency.com/machine-learning-in-energy-part-one/) introduces what machine learning is, why it’s a fundamental paradigm shift, what’s driving performance and what some of the challenges are.

 This second part will detail three applications of machine learning in energy - time series forecasting, disaggregation and reinforcement learning.
-It also takes a look at the most visible application of machine learning in energy - Alphabet/Google's optimization of their own datacenters.

 ## forecasting of electricity generation, consumption and price